 Dexters For Sale

-All animals for sale are negative for Chondrodysplasia and PHA, (we do not market carriers).
-All animals qualify for ADCA or PDCA Registration.
-Click on the animal’s photo or name for more information.
+All animals for sale are negative for Chondrodysplasia and PHA, (we do not market carriers of either known Dexter genetic lethal).
+All animals qualify for ADCA, PDCA, or CDCA Registration.

 Follow Pink, a young Dexter cow, as she and her barnyard friends solve the mystery of the stable room monster.